linrunner/tlp-doc/faq/ppd.rst

 support `PLATFORM_PROFILE_ON_AC/BAT`.

-**Conclusion:** to find out which tool ultimately delivers better results, do comparative measurements on your target hardware with your usage pattern..
+**Conclusion:** to find out which tool ultimately delivers better results, do comparative measurements on your target hardware with your usage pattern.

 Does power-profiles-daemon conflict with TLP?
 ---------------------------------------------